News

 We posed this question to Dr Suzy Lishman...

-What weight of red blood cells (erythrocytes) are made during a human lifetime?
+Weight of red cells made in a lifetime?